Quantum Error Source and Channel Coding

-Again, we interpret the rows of $\hq \epArg{D}$ as messages compressed by $\hl,$ and provided $\colwt{\epArg{D}} \leq \ltt,$ the rows of $\syndCQ$ are leaders of their cosets under $\hl.$ A decoder designed for $\hl$ (such as a lookup table) applied to each row of the measured product syndrome can unambiguously recover a subset of the logical qubits with errors.
+Again, we interpret the rows of $\hq \epArg{D}$ as messages compressed by $\hl.$ By Theorem \ref{localization_theorem}, a decoder designed for $\hl$ (such as a lookup table) applied to each row of the measured product syndrome unambiguously recovers the full index set $\mathbb{L}$ of logical qubits with errors.

 Returning to the example, decoding the rows of the product syndrome $\hq \epArg{D}\hl^\tp$ illustrated as \benonum \eenonum yields the row index sets $\left\{ \{ \, \} , \, \{4, 14\} , \, \{9, 14\} \right\},$ from which we conclude that logical qubits $\left\{ 4, 9, 14\right\}$ contain errors.
 To complete the error correction cycle using the localization results, syndrome extraction using $\hq$ from each of the logical qubits in $\mathbb{L}$ determines which data qubits contain errors.